Zach Evans

-Zachary Evans (born May 30, 2001) is an American football running back for the Ole Miss Rebels.
-A five-star recruit out of North Shore High School in Houston, he began his collegiate career with the TCU Horned Frogs before transferring to Ole Miss in 2022.
+Zachary Evans (born May 30, 2001) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the TCU Horned Frogs before playing one season with Ole Miss Rebels in 2022.
+Selected in the sixth round of the 2023 NFL draft by the Los Angeles Rams, he played one season for the franchise before being released prior to the start of the 2024 season.

-High school career
+Early life

 Evans went to North Shore High School in Houston, Texas.
 Evans was ranked as a five-star recruit and the number one player in the state of Texas in the 2020 class by 247Sports.com.
 He was compared to Melvin Gordon of the Denver Broncos.
-In 2019, Evans broke the teams cell phone rules.
+In 2019, Evans broke the team's cell phone rules.
 He was suspended and not allowed to play in the state championship game.
 Evans was committed to Georgia but this incident led him to be released from his NLI.
-Evans would eventually commit to Texas Christian University becoming their schools first ever five-star recruit.
+Evans would eventually commit to Texas Christian University becoming the school's first ever five-star recruit.

 College career

 TCU

 As a freshman in 2020, Evans played in nine games totaling 415 yards and four touchdowns.

 In 2021, Evans played in just six games recording 648 yards and five touchdowns.
 Evan's season would be cut short due to a turf toe injury sustained in a game against Texas Tech.